-I am an Assistant Professor and Royal Society Dorothy Hodgkin Fellow starting at Warwick in 2018.
-My research is focussed on planet formation, planet evolution and disc evolution mostly using a variety of numerical techniques.
+I am an Assistant Professor and Royal Society Dorothy Hodgkin Fellow in the Astronomy & Astrophysics group.
+My research is focussed on planet formation, planet evolution and disc evolution, mostly using a variety of numerical techniques.

 Protoplanetary discs are discs of gas and dust that swirl around a central star.
 Once upon a time our Sun would have had one of these discs, and our Solar System planets would have formed out of it.
 I run hydrodynamical simulations, using high performance computing facilities, to understand how planets form and evolve in young protoplanetary discs.

 More details about my research interests can be found here

-I will be offering PhD projects at Warwick from September 2018 on projects related to protoplanetary discs and interactions between planets and protoplanetary discs.
+I am offering PhD projects for students starting in October 2019 on projects related to protoplanetary discs and interactions between planets and protoplanetary discs.
 Please email me if you are interested.